Eating a balanced diet

 The eatwell guide applies to most people, whether you’re a healthy weight or overweight, whether you eat meat or are vegetarian and it applies to people of all ethnic origins.

 However, it doesn’t apply to children under two because they have different nutritional needs.
-Between the ages of two and five, children should gradually move to eating the same foods as the rest of the family in proportions shown on the eatwell plate.
+Between the ages of two and five, children should gradually move to eating the same foods as the rest of the family in proportions shown on the eatwell guide.

-A healthy and well balanced diet includes:
+A healthy and well balanced diet means: